Caroll Spinney Dead, Voice Of Big Bird On ‘Sesame Street’ Passed Away At Age 85

-Carroll Spinney, Sesame Street legendary puppeteer, died in his Connecticut home at the age of 85 after a long battle with Dystonia.
+Caroll Spinney, Sesame Street legendary puppeteer, died in his Connecticut home at the age of 85 after a long battle with dystonia, which is a movement disorder.

-Spinney began voicing the characters Big Bird and Oscar the Grouch in 1969 and under the direction of Jim Henson, brought the puppets to life for over 50 years.
+Spinney began voicing the characters Big Bird and Oscar the Grouch in 1969.
+Under the direction of Jim Henson, he brought the puppets to life for over 50 years.

 Caroll Spinney, the legendary puppeteer behind beloved Sesame Street characters Big Bird and Oscar the Grouch, died today, December 8th 2019, at age 85 at his home in Connecticut, after living with Dystonia for some time. https://t.co/q7FVDul5WT pic.twitter.com/CvWBD0NQyp